 Photo: Η Κύπρος μας

 Occupations: According to historical sources, the occupations of the inhabitants of Choirokoitia was agriculture and animal husbandry.
-They mainly cultivated cereals, while sheep, goats and pigs were uprooted.
+They mainly cultivated cereals and raised sheep, goats and pigs.
 They built tools made of pyrolite, limestone and bones that served them for their day-to-day activities and the provision of food and water.
 Among the discoveries of archaeologists are jewels, such as necklaces, which are decorated with stones and figurines stamped on stones, which testify that the human form was the predominant element for the inhabitants.

 Photo: Yiannis Koumas